“I’ve always liked helping people. I’ve always taken care of people. I knew I was going to be a medical professional when I was 10 years old.”

 Working outside of Green Bay wasn’t conducive to her work-life balance needs, so she sought an opportunity closer to home and found one with BayCare Clinic.

-Marshall works under the supervision of physician, Dr. Steven Schmidt, and assists him in the OR.
-She sees patients for pre- and post-operative care.
+Marshall assists in the OR and sees patients for pre- and post-operative care.
 She also treats moles, cysts and lipomas and performs skin checks.

 ‘Treat people as people’